Oysters3/Z420-Bios-update-V1-to-V2---Lessons-Learned/README.md

 ### Utilities Used
 Hex editor HxD.
 UEFITool.
-Rasperry Pi with Pi OS and FlashRom installed + SOIC clip and wires as described in walk though linked above.
+Rasperry Pi with Pi OS and FlashRom installed + SOIC clip and wires as described in walk though linked above by SuperThunder.